The Ultimate Guide to Modern Solar Pool Heaters

 Most systems use a digital controller which monitors the roof temperature, comparing it to the pools water temperature to see if there is any gain to be made by sending water up onto the roof.
 A digital controller also switches the system off it the set desired pool temperature is reached.

 Most newer pools have dedicated suction and return ports installed to keep the solar plumbing separate from the main filter system.
-Older pools may not have solar suction ports install and will need to draw water from the filter system.
+Older pools may not have solar suction ports installed and will need to draw water from the filter system.

 These can be classed into two distinct groups, solar-based and utility-based.
 Solar-based means the energy is taken from the sun, while utility-based means the energy is taken from either gas or electric utilities.
 There are many types of solar pool heaters for sale to choose from.